entelo/loggly-rsyslog/README.md

 Loggly rsyslog Cookbook
 ================
 Installs and configures rsyslog for use with [Loggly](http://loggly.com).
-This cookbook was built upon the work from an existing cookbook, https://github.com/kdaniels/loggly-rsyslog.
+This cookbook was built upon the work from an existing cookbook, https://github.com/mveitas/loggly-rsyslog, which was built upon https://github.com/kdaniels/loggly-rsyslog.

+We didn't need the dependency on intermediate certificates, and the existing cookbook required them if TLS was enabled, so we forked it and removed the dependency.

 Requirements
 ------------